Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 When Alice wants to spend her coin, she creates a transaction that spends her coin, and reveals the original puzzle, and the solution to that puzzle.
 The solution usually involves things like signatures, conditions, and recipients of the coin.
 Alice is the only one that knows the solution to her puzzles, and thus she controls that coin.
-A basic example is that the puzzle checks a digital signature, and the solution provides the signature.
+A basic example is that the puzzle requires a digital signature from alice's public key.

 The network has no concept of coin ownership, anybody can attempt to spend any coin on the network.
 It's up to the puzzles to prevent coins from being stolen or spent in unintended ways.